 LENDLEASE AUSTRALIA TAX DISCLOSURE INFORMATION – 2015

 BACKGROUNDThe last few years has seen a global focus on the international tax regime and the tax affairs of multinationals, particularly focusing on whether corporates are paying their fair share of tax in the jurisdictions in which they operate.
 As a result, the Australian Government has directed the Australian Taxation Office (ATO) to publish certain tax information in relation to any public Australian company with income in excess of A$100 million.
-The Corporate Tax Transparency Report for 2014-15 is expected to be released by the ATO in December 2016.
+The Corporate Tax Transparency Report for 2014-15 was released by the ATO in December 2016.

 ABOUT LENDLEASELendlease is committed to creating and delivering innovative and sustainable property and infrastructure solutions for future generations.